TheResearchLab/Practice/Python Concepts/Powerful Python/Chapter 2/Notes.md

         - also defines boilerplate called __iter__ method.
 It returns itself.
 - An object is an iterable if:
         - it defines an __iter__ method which creates and returns an iterator over the elements in the container or
-        - follows the sequence protocol. defines __get-items__ magic method for square brackets and lets you call foo[0], foo[1], until you have passed last index of container.
+        - follows the sequence protocol. defines __get-items__ magic method for square brackets and lets you call foo[0], foo[1], until you have passed last index of container. index starts at 0, the next value in the sequence is accessed by using the next index integer, and after last index is passed then error is thrown.
+- Iter will always return an iterator but when called on an iterable it will create a new iterator and return that, but when it is a iterator it will just return itself.
+- __iter__ must be defined to always return an iterator